ovotech/bit-node-tools/packages/keycloak-auth/README.md

 ```

 ## Decoding a request
-You can also call the `bounce` function to decode a given access token, this can be used to protect a server
+You can also call the `decodeAccessToken` function to decode a given access token, this can be used to protect a server

 ```typescript
 const token = await authenticate({